richTheCreator/Elevated-Trading-LLC/src/pages/index.md

     - image: /media/hemp_supplychain_retail.png
       alt: test
 footer:
+  legal:
-  legal: "These products are intended for persons age 21+.
-All products should be
-    used only as directed on the label, and you should always consult with a physician before use.
+    'These products are intended for persons age 21+.
+All products should be used only as directed on the label, and you should always consult with a physician before use.
 These statements have not been evaluated by the FDA.
     These products are not intended to diagnose, treat, cure or prevent any disease.
 By using this site, you agree to follow the Privacy Policy and all Terms & Conditions printed on this site.
-Void where prohibited by law. "
+Void where prohibited by law. '
-  blurb: "All Elevated Trading wholesale hemp products displayed for sale are
+  blurb: 'All Elevated Trading wholesale hemp products displayed for sale are
-    federally legal and sourced from industrial hemp plants which contain less than 0.3% Delta-9 THC. "
+    federally legal and sourced from industrial hemp plants which contain less than 0.3% Delta-9 THC. '
 subscription:
   backgroundImg:
     image: /media/hemp-delivery.jpg
     alt: Wholesale Hemp Plant
   callouts:
     - value: Substantial Savings
+      description:
-      description: 'Most of our customers take advantage of our "Subscribe & Save" option to lock in heavily discounted pricing for up to 12 months and guarantee delivery at a fixed cost throughout the entire term of your contract. '
+        'Most of our customers take advantage of our "Subscribe & Save" option to lock in heavily discounted pricing for up to 12 months and guarantee delivery at a fixed cost throughout the entire term of your contract. '
     - value: Guaranteed Consistency
+      description:
-      description: "Your repeat customers expect consistency across your product lines which has historically been difficult to deliver in the growing CBD industry (especially with hemp flower).
+        'Your repeat customers expect consistency across your product lines which has historically been difficult to deliver in the growing CBD industry (especially with hemp flower).
 By partnering with Elevated Trading, we ensure that you receive the same quality, consistency, and strains on wholesale hemp products throughout the term of your contract.
-        "
+        '
+    - description:
-    - description: Market volatility in the rapidly growing hemp industry causes real challenges for CBD business owners.
+        Market volatility in the rapidly growing hemp industry causes real challenges for CBD business owners.
 By subscribing to our program, your business is insulated from the volatile supply/demand curves, and you're able to accurately forecast your cost of goods to deliver more predictable profit margins for your stores.
       value: Predictable Projections
 shipping:
+  description:
-  description: "Orders are shipped within 24-48 hours of payment (with tracking).
+    'Orders are shipped within 24-48 hours of payment (with tracking).
     All of our hemp flower is vacuum-sealed in TerpeneFresh bags which are specifically designed to lock in the freshness and maintain terpene quality of hemp flower.
-We stand behind all of our products with a delivery and satisfaction guarantee. "
+We stand behind all of our products with a delivery and satisfaction guarantee. '
 ---